Introduction: Singapore’s Energy Sources

-Approximately 95% of Singapore’s electricity is produced from natural gas (Fig. 1).
+Approximately 95% of our electricity in Singapore is produced from natural gas (Fig. 1).
 Other sources of energy for generating electricity include coal, petroleum products (e.g. diesel, fuel oil) and other energy products.[i]
-While natural gas is considered the cleanest form of energy source in terms of CO2/MWh, Singapore continues to use other energy sources due to commercial reasons and to ensure energy security.
+While natural gas is considered the cleanest form of energy source, Singapore continues using other sources to ensure energy security.

-Traditionally, most of Singapore’s supply of natural gas comes from pipelines connected to Indonesia and Malaysia.
+Traditionally, most of our country’s supply of natural gas comes from pipelines connected to Indonesia and Malaysia.
 This is known as Piped Natural Gas (PNG), which is supplied from the Natuna Gas Field (East Malaysian Sea) and the Grissik Gas Field.

 In recent years, liquid natural gas (LNG) has started to play a bigger role in power generation.
 In 2013, the LNG Terminal was constructed to import, store, and re-export LNG to the region[i] (see Box 1).

 Besides generating electricity through conventional methods (combustion), the Government has started to explore alternative means of energy generation and management.
-Solar energy stands out as the energy source with the greatest potential for deployment in Singapore’s context.
-Singapore receives sunshine all year-round, with an average solar irradiance of 1580kWh/m2/year (or, 50% more solar radiation compared to temperate countries).[ii]
+Known as a sunny island, solar energy stands out as the energy source with the greatest potential for deployment in Singapore.
+Singapore receives sunshine all year-round, with an average solar irradiance of 1580kWh/m2/year (50% more solar radiation compared to temperate countries).[ii]

-While solar energy is typically generated and consumed on-site, a number of energy players in Singapore have emerged recently to supply off-site solar energy to consumers who may have insufficient rooftop space.
-This usually requires a method to track solar generation and consumption.
+While solar energy is typically generated and consumed on-site, a number of energy players have emerged recently to supply off-site solar energy to consumers with insufficient rooftop space.
+Additionally, this usually requires a method to track solar generation and consumption.
 Companies that provide such services include Sun Electric and Sunseap Energy.